-- Yogurt is not only an excellent source of antioxidants, it also hosts a whole plethora of good bacteria which will then proceed to kill and inhibit the growth of the bad bacteria causing the infection.
+- Yoghurt is not only an excellent source of antioxidants, but it also hosts a whole plethora of good bacteria which will then proceed to kill and inhibit the growth of the bad bacteria causing the infection.

 - You must incorporate foods that are rich in Vitamin C into your diet.
 This includes citrus fruits, potatoes, and strawberries.

 - Juice a bunch of parsley and have it every day in the morning to help flush out the bacteria.

 - Marshmallow roots are known to be a good diuretic and will help cleanse the kidneys.

 - If you are prone to UTIs then you must consume some amount of apple cider vinegar every day as it neutralizes infections as well as restores the pH levels in the body.
 Please note- Only pasteurized apple cider vinegar is to be taken during pregnancy.